Synthetixio/synthetix/docs/contracts/SynthetixEscrow.md

 ### `TIME_INDEX`

-Equal to $0$; the vesting timestamp is the first entry in vesting schedule entry pairs.
+The vesting timestamp is the first entry in vesting schedule entry pairs.

 **Type:** `uint constant`

+**Value:** `0`

 ---

 ### `QUANTITY_INDEX`

-Equal to $1$; the vesting quantity is the second entry in vesting schedule entry pairs.
+The vesting quantity is the second entry in vesting schedule entry pairs.

 **Type:** `uint constant`.

+**Value:** `1`

 ---

 ### `MAX_VESTING_ENTRIES`

-Equal to $20$; this constant limits the length of vesting schedule entries so that iteration is bounded.
+This constant limits vesting schedules to be shorter than twenty entries long so that iteration is bounded.

 **Type:** `uint constant`.

+**Value:** `20`

 ---